Mobil 1: Sponsorships

 In 2001, Mobil 1 became the primary jersey sponsor of French Ligue 1 football side Sochaux, which was founded and is owned by the Montbéliard-based Peugeot automobile manufacturers.
 Sochaux has alternated in recent seasons between wearing partner brands Esso and Mobil 1 across the chest of their jerseys, favoring the latter for their 2012-13 Ligue 1 campaign.

 From 2023 season onwards, Mobil 1 will partner Red Bull KTM Factory Racing MotoGP team as an official lubricant partner and supplier.

+Mobil 1 partnered with Gen.G Esports to create Gen.G Mobil 1 Racing ahead of the 2022-23 Rocket League Championship Series (RLCS).
+The team were the champions of the 2022-23 Fall Major, and have also won five North American regional events since entering the scene.
+Mobil 1 have also funded the RLCS as a whole, being the title sponsor of the 2021-22 Mobil 1 Mountain Classic in North America.